École Jeannine Manuel: London campus

-In 2015, with the financial support of the Foundation and in honour of Jeannine Manuel's formative years in London, the school opened its first site in Bedford Square, London.
+In 2015, with the financial support of the Foundation and in honour of Manuel's formative years in London, the school opened its first site in Bedford Square, London.
 The Russell Square premises for the Upper School opened in 2019, and a new Primary School building opened on the south side of the square in 2022.

 Administrative structure

 1901 association & American International section

 The school is a 1901 non-profit association and is under contract with the French state since 1959.

 Both the Paris and Lille schools are official international sections.
 Students consequently have the opportunity of sitting the international (US) option of the French Baccalaureate (the OIB), a demanding bilingual and bicultural exam taken by only 1% of students sitting the Baccalaureate.

 In 2010, Elisabeth Zéboulon, Director of École Jeannine Manuel, and Sean Lynch, Head of the American Section at the Lycée International of Saint-Germain-en-Laye, founded the Association of American International Sections (AAMIS) to help develop the OIB exam in schools.
 With Bernard Manuel as its president since 2012, AAMIS now includes more than 40 member high-schools that offer the OIB in Shanghai, San Francisco, Beirut, Johannesburg and other cities across the world.